ChoGGi/SurvivingMars_CheatMods/Mods ChoGGi/Fix Bugs/MoreInfo.md

 The game will crash when they run out of usable pathing.

 https://www.reddit.com/r/SurvivingMars/comments/1k70uxf/game_crashing_on_the_same_sol_every_time/

+v2: A different save and colonists on the surface stuck in underground labels (same mod option as previous fix).

+v3: Third time is the charm, this crash was apprently newly arrived colonists going down the elevator instead of the arrival dome.

 ### Colonists showing up on wrong map in infobar